-- i.
-Olorgesaille

-- ii.
-Kariandusi

-- iii.
-Fort Ternan

-- iv.
-Koobi Fora/Turkana

-- v.
-Hyrax Hill.

-- vi.
 Rusinga Island

-- vii.
-Gambles Cave (Njoro) Any 2xI = (2marks)
+Gambles Cave (Njoro) Any 2x1 = (2marks)

-2008 pl qn I Identify two ways through which archaeologists obtain information on the history of Kenya.
+2008 p1 qn 1 Identify two ways through which archaeologists obtain information on the history of Kenya.

-- i.
 Excavating the sites

-- ii.
 Dating the fossils

-- iii.
 Recording the findings

-- iv.
 Locating pre-sites

 Why Africa is considered the cradle of man

-- > There are several archaeological sites in Africa. - > The open savannah provided man with good hunting grounds. - > The warm tropical climate was suitable for modern man.
+There are several archaeological sites in Africa.

+The open savannah provided man with good hunting grounds.

+The warm tropical climate was suitable for modern man.

-- > Geographically Africa was at the centre of the pangea. - > The all seasons rivers in Africa provided man with fresh water
+Geographically Africa was at the centre of the pangea.

+The all seasons rivers in Africa provided man with fresh water

 2008 p2 qn 2.
-Give one reason why early people moved from the forests to settle in the grasslands (I mark)
+Give one reason why early people moved from the forests to settle in the grasslands (1 mark)

-- i.
-There were more wild animals in the grasslands/availability of food - ii.
-The climate in the grasslands was warmer - iii.
+There were more wild animals in the grasslands/availability of food

+The climate in the grasslands was warmer

 The grasslands provided much needed water

+Any 1x 1 = 1 mark

 Stages through which man evolved

-- > Aegyptopithecus
+Aegyptopithecus

-- > Dryopithecus africanus (proconsul)
+Dryopithecus africanus (proconsul)

-- ➤ Kenyapithecus (Ramapithecus)
+Kenyapithecus (Ramapithecus)

-- > Australopithecines
+Australopithecines

-- > Homo habilis
+Homo habilis

-- ➤ Homo erectus
+Homo erectus

-- > Homo sapiens
+Homo sapiens

-- > Homo sapiens sapiens
+Homo sapiens sapiens

 2009 p2 qn 18 (a) Give three stages in the evolution of man before Homo Erectus

-- i.
-Aegytopithecus/ Egyptian ape - ii.
-Dryopithecus/ Africans/ Proconsul/ woodland ape - iii.
-Kenyapithecus/ Ramapithecus/ woodland ape/ Kenya ape/ Asian ape - iv.
-Australopithecus/ Southern ape/ man ape/ Zinyanthropus/ Nut erect man - v.
+Aegytopithecus/ Egyptian ape

+Dryopithecus/ Africans/ Proconsul/ woodland ape

+Kenyapithecus/ Ramapithecus/ woodland ape/ Kenya ape/ Asian ape

+Australopithecus/ Southern ape/ man ape/ Zinyanthropus/ Nut erect man

 Homohabilis/ Handy man/ practical man

-Note any order of responses earns marks

-$(any 3 \times I = 3 \text{ marks})$
+Note any order of responses earns marks (any $3 \times 1 = 3 \text{ marks}$)

 2006 p2 qn 18(a) What were the physical changes which occurred in early human beings as they evolved from ape-like creature to modern people?

-- The skull was enlarged - ii.
+The skull was enlarged

 The jaws and teeth became smaller

-- iii.
 The arms and hands become shorter

-- iv.
 The creatures assumed an upright posture

-- v.
 The feet and toes reduced in size

-- vi.
 The creatures had less hair on the body

-- vii.
 They became taller

-- viii.
 They had slander body

-- ix.
 The brain became bigger

 Aegyptopithecus

 The name Aegyptopithecus means Egyptian Ape.
 Aegyptopithecus' 33 million year-old 4kg small skull-remains were found in the Fayum depression.
 He lived at a time when Egypt was a forested area.

 Features/Characteristics of Aegyptopithecus

-- > Walked on four limbs.
+Walked on four limbs.

-- > Had a tail

-- Weighed four kilograms.
+Had a tail Weighed four kilograms.

-- > He was a monkey like creature: the earliest probable ancestor of both Man and Ape.

-- > He had stereoscopic vision and hands with which he would skilfully jump from one tree to another.

-- > His teeth were those of an herbivore.
+He was a monkey like creature: the earliest probable ancestor of both Man and Ape.
+He had stereoscopic vision and hands with which he would skilfully jump from one tree to another His teeth were those of an herbivore.

 Dryopithecus africanus (proconsul)

 The twenty million year-old skull of this hominid was found on Rusinga Island within the Kenya part of the Lake Victoria region in 1948 by Mary and Louis Leakey.
 He was the earliest evidence that Africa was Man's first home, for he occupied the entire East African forest, though he was also found in Europe and South-East Asia.
 The term Dryopithecus means Woodland Ape.
 He was chimpanzee like

 Characteristics of Dryopithecus Africanus

-- > Had projecting face.
+Had projecting face.

-- > He had a smooth forehead.
+He had a smooth forehead.

-- > He had long teeth like those of other animals.
+He had long teeth like those of other animals.

-- > He mainly ate fruits.
+He mainly ate fruits.

-Kenyapithecus (Ramapithecus)

-The 15-12 million year-old remains of Ramapithecus were found by Mary and Louis Leakey at Fort Ternan near kericho and also at Samburu hills and in the Lakes Turkana and Baringo basins.
+Kenyapithecus (Ramapithecus) The 15-12 million year-old remains of Ramapithecus were found by Mary and Louis Leakey at Fort Ternan near kericho and also at Samburu hills and in the Lakes Turkana and Baringo basins.
 Ramapithecus and other manlike creatures were also discovered in Europe, India and China.

-Characteristics of Ramapithecus

-- > He was manlike.
+Characteristics of Ramapithecus He was manlike.

-- > He had small teeth i.e. canines.
+He had small teeth i.e. canines.

-- > He was quadrapedal (he moved on his four limbs), though he occasionally walked on two legs.

-- > Had a larger brain.
+He was quadrapedal (he moved on his four limbs), though he occasionally walked on two legs.
+Had a larger brain.